INCITE: To support, to encourage,

 I think that single moms have been relying on each other for years.
 We have survived and learned through other single moms who have had the same experiences; who could offer some type of guidance and direction.
 Sometimes, we laugh about the fact that we don't think as little girls "Gee, when I grow up, I really want to be a single mom!"
 But, it really isn't that funny.
 Not many of us are prepared for single-parenting.

 So, here I am, now using my "top 5 assets", just like Stedman writes about.
-Our organization has been in full swing for over a year now.
+Our organization has been in full swing for three years now.
 I have met many amazing women and men who volunteer their time and services to help us offer over seven successful programs and services.
-I have three wonderful single moms as Board of Directors and a compassionate lawyer, Rick Burgess, who has offered his work pro-bono to get us registered as a Non-Profit and national charity.
-I have talented Advisers who offer their professional advice including: lawyers, financial advisers, counselors, teachers, a public health nurse, early childhood educators and career counselors as well as several moms from our membership who are already volunteering their time to help our organization function and are getting involved.
-As far as how many Halton families we have touched; we are over 250 now and are still counting!
-We also have had over 4000 visitors on our web site since April, have had a successful Focus Group at the Ron Edwards Family YMCA with over 40 single moms from our community and have "regulars" at our Weekly Support Meetings!
+I have three wonderful single moms as Board of Directors and a compassionate lawyer, Rick Burgess, who has offered his work pro-bono to get us registered as a incorporated Non-Profit.
+I have talented Advisers who offer their professional advice including: lawyers, financial advisers, counselors, teachers, a public health nurse, early childhood educators and career counsellors.
+As far as how many lives have we touched; we are over 500 now and are still counting!
+We also have had over 30,000 visitors on our web- site since launching, have had a successful Focus Group at the Ron Edwards Family YMCA with over 40 single moms from our community and have single moms at our Weekly Support Meetings who's lives are changing!
 The support from our community has been overwhelming!
-With free printing services (Astra Graphics, Wilmar Printing), a donated office (Verico Designer Mortgages) fundraisers (Joelle's, Club 54, Ozone 21, Rotary, A Journey to Healing, Victoria Stewart, etc), free meeting rooms (Burlington Baptist Church, Wellington Square United Church, YMCA, ThinkSpot, Aldershot Hub) and "in-kind" services (Align Software, Joelle's, Ultimate Image Consulting, Salon Nuvo, Jodi Martin Photography, Joey Ricattone, Salvation Army, etc), we have been shown only compassion, encouragement and support.
+We are grateful for the ongoing support from our community partners: Astra Graphics, Verico Designer Mortgages, all four Rotaries, Align Software, Joelle's, the Optimist Club, Lion's Club, Knights of Columbus, Rick Burgess, The Centre for Skills Development & Training, Salvation Army, YMCA and more!

-Other than program planning, facilitating meetings, meeting with "moms-in-need", training volunteers, marketing, designing and meeting with other community organizations, I have been busy advocating on behalf of single moms in our community.
-You may have seen one of the many articles in the Burlington Post, The Hamilton Spectator or Glow Magazine, seen my face on Cogeco TV, Mom U or on the FYI Program or heard my voice on CHML radio.
+Other than program planning, facilitating meetings, meeting with "moms-in-need", training volunteers, marketing, design-ing and meeting with other community organizations, I have been busy advocating on behalf of single moms in our community.
+You may have seen one of the many articles in the Burlington Post, The Hamilton Spectator, Toronto Star or Glow Magazine, seen my face on Cogeco TV, Mom U, The Single Mom Show or on the FYI Program or heard my voice on CHML radio.
 I have started speaking up!
 It wasn't too many years ago that I felt alone.
 I've definitely had my share of tough times and it has been a long haul.
 But, I certainly am not alone anymore.
 Did you know that 1 in 6 households in Halton and 1 in 3 households in the U.S are a single-parent households?
 In Halton, 93% of single parent households are run by the mother.
 This is a huge demographic, and it is growing!
 I hear from other single moms that they feel alone, as well.
 We shouldn't feel alone when there are so many single moms in our community!
 We just need to talk, to speak up, to share our challenges and successes, to be open and honest about our situations and to unite!
-Our organization provides many opportunities for single moms to meet, chat, connect, talk, get together, e-mail, text, build friendships and create a support system.
-From our website Membership and our Facebook group
+Our organization provides many opportunities for single moms to connect, build friendships and create a support system.
+From our website Membership and Facebook group to our Weekly Support Meetings, social outings and philanthropy events, there are lots of opportunities for our single moms to connect.

-I confess, it has been and continues to be an honor to do what I do!
-When I went back to school at 35 years old for Graphic Design, my goal was to use my creative skills to help charities in our community.
+I confess, it has been and continues to be an honour and joy to do what I do!
+When I returned to school at 35 years old, studying Graphic Design, my goal was to use my creative skills to help charities in our community.
 Even back then, I wanted to make a difference.
-But it wasn't until I stopped worrying about "making a living" and "started living for others" that I was brought to one of the most rewarding times of my life.
-I have met and am proud to be friends with many wonderful, compassionate single moms in our community that come to our support meetings and and have joined our organization.
+But it wasn't until I stopped worrying about "making a living" and "started living a life focusses on helping others" that I was brought to one of the most rewarding and magical times of my life.
+I have met and am proud to be friends with hundreds of wonderful, compassionate, strong single moms in our community that come to our support meetings and and have joined our organization.
 They often share how they appreciate my efforts, starting this organization.
-They may not realize this, but it is them who have added to my life!
+They may not realize this, but it is them who have added to my life and inspire me daily!
 These are good women, amazing moms and wonderful people.

 Thank you for taking the time to look at our website.
 I will leave you with one of my favorite sayings: